gardenofaeden/CS3-activities/q1/q1_sg2_a2.md

 |[ ] Does it handle invalid inputs (like letters instead of numbers)?|[ ] Does it handle invalid inputs (like letters instead of numbers)?|
 |[ ] Does it avoid crashing when inputs are unusual?|[ ] Does it avoid crashing when inputs are unusual?|

-**6. Final Answer**
+**6. Final Answer**<br>
 Based on your answers from 1 to 5, which one is the better algorithm that you will use to solve the problem of finding the highest number?
 Why?
-Summarize your answer.
+Summarize your answer.<br>
-Both psuedocodes are lacking in security, but I would prefer using psuedocode 1 to solve the problem, since it is more efficient and fast to use compared to psuedocode 2, as it is easier to fix and test due to its fewer lines of code, meaningful variables, the usage of only 1 loop, and simple structure overall.
+Both psuedocodes are lacking in security, but I would prefer using psuedocode 1 to solve the problem, since it is more efficient and fast to use compared to psuedocode 2, <br>
+as it is easier to fix and test due to its fewer lines of code, meaningful variables, the usage of only 1 loop, and simple structure overall.